Initial focus areas of the Regional Infrastructure Fund

 Unlocking the potential of the Māori economy and whenua Māori through infrastructure development can also boost growth and resilience in regional economies.

-The Regional Development portfolio has previously contributed $800m direct investment into Māori development projects and the RIF will build on this investment.
+The Regional Development portfolio has previously contributed $800 million in direct investment into Māori development projects, and the RIF will build on this investment.